Summary

 The digital retail landscape is evolving as consumers increasingly discover and purchase products where they already spend their time—through social media.
 This shift has given rise to social commerce platforms, specialized environments that blend social engagement with shopping experiences.

 For brands and retailers navigating this transformation, understanding how to leverage these platforms has become essential for staying competitive.
-This guide explores how social platforms operate, their distinctive features compared to traditional ecommerce, and how to develop a social commerce strategy that capitalizes on their unique potential for connecting with consumers at the intersection of entertainment, community, and commerce.
+According to Shopify 2025, US social commerce retail earnings are predicted to reach nearly 80 billion in 2025.
+Thisguide explores how social platforms operate, their distinctive features compared to traditional ecommerce, and how to develop a social commerce strategy that capitalizes on their unique potential for connecting with consumers at the intersection of entertainment, community, and commerce.

 Social commerce is a subset of ecommerce technology that’s transforming how consumers discover and purchase products online.
 What makes social commerce unique is its dual nature, encompassing two interrelated dynamics: